Estimated read time: 13 minutes

 Everything takes time.
 Social media is no different.
 Determine when you’ll do social media and when you will respond to people.
 This is important and people expect it.

 You can set a specific time each day, or you might decide to respond as comments come in.
 You can set up email notifications or notifications on your mobile device.

-Tools like Hootsuite.com allow you to schedule posts and send them to a number of networks at once.
-There’s some danger with scheduling posts because you never know what else might be going on at that time.
+Tools like Hootsuite.com allow you to schedule posts and send them to several networks at once.
+There’s some danger with scheduling posts because you never know what else might be happening at that time.
 But as long as you keep an eye on things, this shouldn’t be a huge problem.

 If you would rather not schedule posts, you can also pre-write them and post them manually at specific times.